 We will concede that it is possible that the non-Orientalist writers we have found were statistical outliers, but we suspect that liberal, non-Orientalist views were fairly common among Western business people in late Qing China and that the texts we have found were tolerably representative.
 Our search in research libraries for primary sources in which Chinese entrepreneurs were discussed was reasonably comprehensive and turned up a significant number of non-Orientalist texts, as Table 1 indicates.
 There is no evidence of systemic bias in the survival of relevant texts has been discovered that would lead one to think that non-Orientalist texts would today be over-represented in the holdings of the British Library, the Bibliothèque François-Mitterrand, and the other libraries we used.
 However, only Historical Big Data research methods would allow to us to reach hard conclusion about the relative popularity of Orientalist and non-Orientalist viewpoints in this historical period.
 Such research could also allow us to test the hypothesis that English-speakers in Treaty-Port China were more likely to subscribe to Orientalist or racialist ideas than Portuguese or French speakers in the same period.

 Our paper points to another avenue for future research.
 Now that we have a better understanding of the heterogeneity of ideas about Chinese entrepreneurship that were articulated by Western expatriates in this era, we are in a position to investigate how this heterogeneity influenced the actual business strategies of various Western firms in China and the subsequent performance of such firms.
 The performance of Western firms in treaty-port China was highly heterogeneous.
 Some went bankrupt, while others became highly profitable MNCs that still survive.
-Some economists have theorized that market forces tend to penalize firms whose managers indulge in a taste for discrimination or who allow discriminatory attitudes to distort business judgement.
-On the basis of this theory, one could hypothesize that those Western businessmen in late Qing China whose thinking was influenced by Orientalism and racialism were less successful than those of rival Western businessmen who did not to use these ideologies to understand the Chinese.
+Some economists have theorized that market forces tend to penalize firms whose managers indulge in a taste for discrimination or who allow discriminatory attitudes to distort business judgment.
+Psychologists who study business-decision making use the concept of the “stereotype tax”, which is a penalty that individuals pay whenever they harbor prejudicial attitudes towards members of otherized groups.
+This stereotype tax is distinct from the costs that stereotyping imposes on the members of the otherized group.
+We can apply the concept of the stereotype tax to thinking about the factors that influenced why some Western firms in late Qing China were more successful than others.
+If we were to accept that accepting racist or Orientalist ideas would increase one’s liability to pay the stereotype tax, one could hypothesize that those Western businessmen in late Qing China whose thinking was influenced by Orientalism and racialism were less successful than those of rival Western businessmen who did not to use these ideologies to understand the Chinese.